-

 Reflective Practice

-Reflective practice is more than just thinking, it is the development of a personal practice approach that integrates one's professional and life experiences into daily practice.
-It is a psychological training regime that is meditative in its focus, and ultimately provides best practice.Speaker: Gregory Nicolau
+Reflective practice is more than just thinking, it is the development of a personal practice approach that integrates one’s professional and life experiences into daily practice.
+It is a psychological training regime that is meditative in its focus, and ultimately provides best practice.
+Whilst at times it can be challenging it provides the best opportunity for excellence in practice.Speaker: Gregory Nicolau

 Dangerous Liaisons